biobakery/cgfp/README.md

 ## Prerequisites

-* **Sequence Similarity Network (SSN) for Protein Family of Interest (PFOI).** An SSN for the PFOI is needed to sum the abundances of similar proteins.
-SSNs can be generated using Enzyme Function Initiatives-Enzyme Similarity Tool at [http://efi.igb.illinois.edu/efi-est/](http://efi.igb.illinois.edu/efi-est/).
-In addition to the tutorial on the website, see this review for more information on SSN construction.
+* **Sequence Similarity Network (SSN) for Protein Family of Interest (PFOI).** SSNs can be generated using Enzyme Function Initiatives-Enzyme Similarity Tool (EFI-EST) at [http://efi.igb.illinois.edu/efi-est/](http://efi.igb.illinois.edu/efi-est/).
+In addition to tutorial on the EFI-EST website, their online tutorial, see [this review](http://www.dx.doi.org/10.1016/j.bbapap.2015.04.015) for more information on SSN construction.
 For chemically-guided functional profiling to be successful, SSNs must be well-constructed.
 Ideally, the clusters within an SSN should be known to represent isofunctional proteins.
-The code and tutorial below assume the SSN has been generated from an InterPro family.
-If another option was used, such as with user-supplied sequences, the general workflow will still work, but the scripts below will not apply.
+The code and tutorial below assume that the SSN has been generated from an InterPro family.
+If another option was used, such as with user-supplied sequences, the general workflow would be identical, but the scripts below would not apply.

 * **Cytoscape.** A program used to visualize SSNs.
 Cytoscape can be downloaded from [www.cytoscape.org](http://www.cytoscape.org).
 The tools below have been validated with Cytoscape 3.2.1.